rafaelsieber/sftp-nvim/README.md

 #### Upload Workflow
 1. Open your project in Neovim
 2. Run `:SftpSetup` to configure your server connection

+**Upload Current File:**
 3. Open any file you want to upload
 4. Run `:SftpUpload` or press `<leader>fu` to upload the current file

+**Upload Files/Directories:**
+3. Run `:SftpUploadDir` or press `<leader>fU`
+4. Select from the list of local files and directories:
+   - 📁 Directories are listed first
+   - 📄 Files are listed after directories
+5. If the remote file/directory exists, you'll get a confirmation dialog
+6. The entire directory structure will be preserved and uploaded recursively

 #### Download Workflow
 1. Ensure SFTP is configured (run `:SftpSetup` if needed)